ItsKayl05/TaHanapNew/backend/README.md

 Then log in with the new password.
 Previous tokens are invalidated.

 ## Tech Stack
-- Express / Mongoose / Nodemailer / JWT / Multer
+- Express / Mongoose / Resend / JWT / Multer

 ## Future Enhancements
 - Rate limiting